Skip to main content

 Enabling Feature Flags

-The users selection is saved in the users browsers local storage.
-Once toggled it may be required for a user to refresh the page to see any new changes.
+The user's selection is saved in the user's browser local storage.
+Once a feature flag is toggled it may be required for a user to refresh the page to see the change.

 FeatureFlagged Component